abpframework/abp/docs/en/Community-Articles/2022-11-22-gRPC-JSON-Transcoding/POST.md

   </ItemGroup>
 ```

-For the final step, we just need to define a service that corresponds to the service that we defined in the `bookstore.proto` file.
+For the final step, we just need to define a service that corresponds to the service that we've defined in the `bookstore.proto` file.
 Voilà 🎉!

 So, create a new class named `BookAppService` under the `Services` folder: